 The Centers for Medicare and Medicaid Services (CMS) have their own quality measures (QMs) included in the Home Health Value Based Purchasing Model (HHVBP).

 In the HHVBP updates being enacted in 2025, some quality measures have been altered or replaced.
-Some quality measures are being changed to streamline and improve the accuracy of the Home Health Quality Reporting Program (HH QRP).
-For HH agencies in states starting HHVBP this year, these measures will be completely new.
+This is being done to improve the accuracy of the Home Health Quality Reporting Program (HH QRP).
+For home health agencies in states starting HHVBP this year, these measures will be completely new.

 The chart below shows which current QMs will be replaced or changed starting in January of 2025.